 Our Board of Directors adopted the Non-Employee Directors' Stock Award Plan, or Directors' Plan, on October 29, 2010 and our stockholders approved the Directors' Plan on January 7, 2011.
-The Directors' Plan was amended by our Board of Directors on July 1, 2011.
-The Directors' Plan became effective immediately upon the execution and delivery of the underwriting agreement for this offering.
+The Directors' Plan will become effective immediately upon the execution and delivery of the underwriting agreement for this offering.
 The Directors' Plan will terminate at the discretion of our Board of Directors.
 The purpose of the Directors' Plan is to retain the services of new non-employee directors and provide incentives for such persons to exert maximum efforts towards our success by giving them an opportunity to benefit from increases in value of our common stock.
 The Directors' Plan provides for the automatic grant of nonstatutory stock options to purchase shares of our common stock to our non-employee directors.
 The Directors' Plan also provides for the discretionary grant of stock appreciation rights, restricted stock awards, restricted stock unit awards, and other stock awards.